castellarmartinez/My-Persistent-APP/README.md

 You need tro create a file .env inside proyect's folder, with this variables:

--MONGODB_HOST: Host where MongoDB is running.
+- MONGODB_HOST: Host where MongoDB is running.
--MONGODB_PORT: Port MongodDB is using.
+- MONGODB_PORT: Port MongodDB is using.
--REDIS_HOST: Host where Redis Server is running.
+- REDIS_HOST: Host where Redis Server is running.
--REDIS_PORT: Port Redis Server is using.
+- REDIS_PORT: Port Redis Server is using.
--DB_NAME: Name for the database where the app will store the data.
+- DB_NAME: Name for the database where the app will store the data.
--SECRET_PASS: Pass for hashing the users passwords via JWT.
+- SECRET_PASS: Pass for hashing the users passwords via JWT.
--APP_PORT: Port the app will be using
+- APP_PORT: Port the app will be using

 An example could be: